LA QUINTA ESTACION, EL SOL NO REGRESA | The Beginning of a Unique Voice

 - Technical Note about La Quinta Estacion El Sol No Regresa

-The group lasted from 2000 to 2010 (we tell you about the end in the 2nd part), the main piracy period.
+La Quinta Estación was active from 2000 to 2010, the main record piracy period.
 In Mexico there was an average of 85% of fake discs in the market.
 However, Mexico and the United States are a tremendous market for live concerts.
 La Quinta Estacion did not stop playing in their early years.

 They had a great connection with people, due to their close lyrics, composed by Natalia Jimenez, their amazing vocalist, Angel Reyero (guitar) and Pablo Dominguez (guitar and bass).